Brewmaster Azerite Essences

 Given the prevalence of magic effects in recent tiers (Champions, Jadefire, Rastakhan, Mekkatorque, Stormwall, and Jaina—or: every fight but Grong, Opulence, and Conclave in BoD—all had substantial magic damage dealt to tanks), this seems likely to be a reasonable defensive option that gains massive offensive power at Rank 3.

-Verdict: Fine.
+Verdict: Skip.
 This essence is powerful, especially in Mythic+.
-However, the damage requirement in keys is high enough that you’ll almost never take this over a damage-oriented essence.
+However, the damage loss from running this is so high that you really shouldn’t use it.

 - 21 July 2019 — Updated rankings based on neck scaling numbers and Mythic EP damage profiles.